krjo/shopify-webpack-dev-workflow/README.md

 - A git pre-commit hook is installed that will run `webpack build` prior to the commit.
 This is useful if using a code deployment tool so that you never push and deploy an unbuilt theme.
 - `clean-webpack-plugin` was intentionally not included to make incremental deployments faster using [Buddy](https://buddy.works/).
 If you remove a bundle entry file, you'll also need to delete the bundle files from `dist/assets`.
 - If you update or switch node versions using `nvm`, you may need to run `npm rebuild node-sass` to refresh node-sass for your current environment.
+- When merging 2 git feature branches, you only need to resolve the conlficts inside `src/`.
+Any conflicts inside `dist/` can be resolved with `npm run build`.
+Always run `npm run build` after resolving merge conflicts.

 ## 🚧 Under Construction
 A few issues with this workflow that I'm working on a solution for: